Which of the following best describes the correct Lewis structure... | Study Prep in Pearson+

 1

-Identify the molecular formula and the connectivity of acrylonitrile, which is C\_3H\_3N, and understand that it consists of a three-atom carbon chain with a nitrogen atom attached to the last carbon.
+Identify the molecular formula of dibromomethane, which is C\_2H\_2Br\_2, and recognize that it consists of two carbon atoms, two hydrogen atoms, and two bromine atoms.

-Recall that acrylonitrile contains a nitrile functional group, characterized by a carbon-nitrogen triple bond, and an alkene group, characterized by a carbon-carbon double bond.
+Recall that in organic molecules, carbon typically forms four bonds to satisfy the octet rule, hydrogen forms one bond, and bromine usually forms one bond and has three lone pairs to complete its octet.

-Draw the carbon chain with the first and second carbons connected by a double bond (C=C), and the second and third atoms connected by a triple bond (C≡N), ensuring that the nitrogen is at the terminal position.
+Determine the connectivity: each carbon atom will be bonded to hydrogens and bromines such that each carbon has four single bonds total, with no double bonds or unusual bonding patterns unless specified.

 Watch next